 Skip to main content

-Any developer added to hmcts org is able to create a new Github repo.
+Any developer added to the HMCTS GitHub organisation can create a new GitHub repository.

 1. Naming convention for repository is {product}-{component}.
 For product-level (shared) infrastructure, the name should be {product}-shared-infrastructure.
 More info

 2. If you are creating a NodeJS front end or Java backend component, you may want to use a template.
-These templates provide all the boiler plate code needed for a new app.
+These templates provide the boilerplate code needed for a new app.

-4. Do not add any collaborators outside organization.
-All access needs to be managed with GitHub teams and not users.
+4. Do not add collaborators from outside the organisation.
+Access must be managed with GitHub teams, not individual users.

-Note: You need to remove the user level admin access you got while creating the repository after you have added your team admins with the admin role.
+Note: Remove the user-level admin access you received when creating the repository after you have added your team admins with the admin role.

-5. Find or create your Github Team in Team Onboarding.
-Give your team members the following access to the Repo.
+5. Find or create your GitHub team in Github.
+Give your team members the following access to the repository.

 <team-name> write